ARez2/sandengine/README.md

 ### Add Sprite System
 - Convert sprites into SimMaterial

-### Improve sandengine-lang
-- Preprocess all files, collect names, so that order becomes irrelevant

 ### World loading/ unloading
 - Using chunks, save all relevant textures